alanng10/class-lang/Docue/Article/Sande/a.md

 StructPart is list of Var.
 The list is delimited by limit semicolon.

 GlobVarOperate is operate that results glob var hold ref value.
-The operate has syntax that starts with "glob" index word, followed by ClassName, followed by VarName.
+The operate has syntax that starts with "glob" index word, followed by Class of class ClassName, followed by Var of class VarName.

 GlobVarMark is mark that input glob var.
 The mark has syntax that is same as GlobVarOperate.